Jonathan-Rabideau/LightningZoom/README.md

 # LightningZoom
 Better interface for managing Zoom meetings

+Platform: Windows, .NET.
+Tested on Windows 7 and 10

 LightningZoom is meant to replace the current Zoom interface for easier access to multiple meetings.
 This is achieved by a tool that stores information about meetings and can launch Zoom directly into the meeting in a variety of ways.

 ![image](https://user-images.githubusercontent.com/81046437/111885775-4c21fa80-89a0-11eb-90b0-ab76624ee0ec.png)